 - 3.12 The Business Rates Retention Scheme was introduced in April 2013 and provides a direct link between business rates growth and the amount of money local authorities have to spend on local people and services.
 Local Authorities are able to keep 50% of the business rates revenue, adjusted for any growth or reduction on the revenue that is generated in their area.
-This is intended to provide a strong financial incentive for Authorities to promote economic growth. - 3.13 The main impact on this Authority is that a proportion of income previously paid by the Government is received via the 7 West Midlands Metropolitan Councils.
-Under these arrangements this Authority is entitled to a payment equivalent to 2% of the amount of Business Rates retained by the 7 West Midlands Councils.
-This is approximately £10m. - 3.14 The Chancellor announced in the Spending Review in November 2015 the intention to localise 100% of business rates to local authorities by 2019/20.
-However, this intention was modified in an announcement by the Secretary of State for Ministry of Housing,
+This is intended to provide a strong financial incentive for Authorities to promote economic growth. - 3.13 The main impact on this Authority is that a proportion of income previously paid by the Government is received via the seven West Midlands Metropolitan Councils.
+Under these arrangements this Authority is entitled to a payment equivalent to 2% of the amount of Business Rates retained by the seven West Midlands Councils.
+This is approximately £10m. - 3.14 In 2015, the Government indicated an intention to localise 100% of business rates to local authorities.
+This intent was modified to 75% as part of the provisional settlement for 2019/20.
+However, in November 2021, the Government's Communities Secretary announced that the